Do no harm: Managing the customer service challenges of healthcare product recalls

 Customer service best practices for healthcare recalls

-Deploying proper, accurate and consistent messaging across all of a company’s channels requires prompt action and skilled customer service teams.
+Deploying proper, accurate and consistent messaging across all of a company’s channels requires prompt action and skilled customer care teams.

 Doing this, of course, takes resources.
 Training and scaling up the right talent quickly can be especially challenging for companies with in-house service teams.
 Partnering with a customer service provider with a breadth of experience in recalls can help save time, money and reputation.